-Copyright law resembles a lake that receives many rivers, and tributaries.
-As a consequence it is turbulent and uncertain.
-Streams of law and the arts often roil and mix to muddy the waters.
+Copyright law resembles a lake that receives both rivers and tributaries.
+As a consequence the waters are turbulent and uncertain.
+Streams of law and the arts roil and mix.
 Four currents in the analogy are the theories of fairness, personality, welfare, and culture.

 One aspect of welfare theory is the contention that protection for authors is superfluous if they are driven to create without it.
 In other words, no incentive to creation is required; artists, writers, and programmers will go ahead and produce work that can then be appropriated without consequence.
 What does this reveal about attitudes towards those who try to create?